dotnet/docs-maui/docs/windows/deployment/publish-unpackaged-cli.md

 </PropertyGroup>
 ```

-The `<PropertyGroup>` in the example is required to work around a bug in the Windows SDK.
+The `<PropertyGroup>` in the example is required to work around a bug in the Windows App SDK.
 For more information about the bug, see [WindowsAppSDK Issue #3337](https://github.com/microsoft/WindowsAppSDK/issues/3337).

 ## Publish